Award at a Glance

 - Demonstrate outstanding contributions to the advancement and dissemination of knowledge in this area.

-- Demonstrate commitment to development and training of junior scientists.
+- Demonstrate commitment to the development and training of junior scientists.

-Preference is given to CV Section and/or MCS and/or CV members.
+Preference is given to CV Section and/or MCS members.
 Nominations are active for three years but updating the nomination package is recommended to resubmit.

 Criteria

 The award is by nomination only.
 Self-nominations are not permitted.
-The application package includes:
+The nomination package includes:

 - Nomination letter emphasizing the qualifications of the nominee.